Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 ### Client constructors

-- While we continue to support connection strings when constructing a client, the main difference is when using Azure Active Directory.
+While we continue to support connection strings when constructing a client, below are the differences in the two versions:
+- In v5, we now support the use of Azure Active Directory for authentication.
-We now use the new [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md) library to share a single authentication solution between clients of different Azure services.
+The new [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md) library allows us to share a single authentication solution between clients of different Azure services.
+- The option to construct a client using an address of the form `amqps://<SAS-policy-name>:<SAS-key>@<fully-qualified-namespace>/<eventhub-name>` is no longer supported in v5.
+This address is not readily available in the Azure portal or in any tooling and so was subject to human error.
+We instead recommend using the connection string if you want to use a SAS policy.

 In v1:
 ```python